sneakycrow/website/_posts/2022-08-31-using-ai-to-augment-blog-posts.md

 ---
 title: "Using AI to augment blog posts"
 category: "software"
+summary: "just thoughts on how we can use AI to augment/enhance media"
 ---

 Blog posts are better with pictures, but a lot of the time tech articles are tough to visualize